mtfriesen/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/ne-dbgmodel-storagekind.md

 ## -remarks

-These enums help to clarify the storage location of the local, giving valuable context and information about how and where it is stored within the system.
+This enums help to clarify the storage location of the local, providing information about how and where it is stored within the system.

 ## -see-also